JuliaDocs/Documenter.jl/docs/src/man/doctests.md

 ## REPL Examples

 The other kind of doctest is a simulated Julia REPL session.
-The following format is detected by Lapidary as a REPL doctest:
+The following format is detected by Documenter as a REPL doctest:

 ````markdown
 ```julia